 Meet the studio holders: Studio 63, The Electric Barge

-Continuing our ‘Meet the studio holders series’, we caught up with Simon Ryder, CEO of the Electric Barge, who when on dry land, can be found in studio 63 at Great Western Studios.
+Continuing our ‘Meet the People series’, we caught up with Simon Ryder, CEO of the Electric Barge, who when on dry land, can be found in studio 63 at Great Western Studios.

 Simon tells us all about their social enterprise, talks about being an electric vehicle trailblazer and shares some top sustainability tips.